WFQX-TV: History

-On January 15, 1995, WGKI became a secondary affiliate of UPN.
+On January 16, 1995, WGKI became a secondary affiliate of UPN.
 It aired the network's shows outside of prime time.
-WGKI continued to air UPN programming until 2006, when UPN merged with The WB to form The CW, at which point WGKI ended its affiliation.
+WGKI continued to air UPN programming until 2006, when UPN merged with The WB to form The CW, which had no intentions of maintaining secondary affiliations on existing network affiliates and chose to be on a subchannel of WGTU instead.

 In 1999, the channel increased its ERP from 219 kW to 774 kW, significantly increasing its coverage area.
 In 2000, Knapp retired and sold his stations to Rockfleet Broadcasting for $12 million.
 Part of the deal called for both channels to change call letters.
 WGKI became WFQX-TV and WGKU became WFVX.
 In 2003, Rockfleet moved the WFVX call sign to a low-power station it had acquired in Bangor, Maine, and changed the Vanderbilt station's call letters to WFUP.

 On February 10, 2007, WFQX upgraded its digital signal on UHF channel 47 (from a transmitter shared with WGTU east of Kalkaska) to begin airing all Fox programming in high definition for over-the-air viewers.
 (Prior to then, the station offered a low-power digital and HDTV signal near its studios southeast of Cadillac.)
 WFQX is available on Charter digital channel 783.
 On May 10, Rockfleet Broadcasting announced its intentions to sell WFQX/WFUP to Cadillac Telecasting.
 The Federal Communications Commission (FCC) approved the sale in late October.
 After this approval, the new owner entered into its SSA with Heritage Broadcasting Group.

 It had been announced with the switch to digital broadcasting (then scheduled for February 17, 2009), WFUP would shut down.
 However, that channel had an application to perform a flash-cut to digital-only broadcasting on June 12.
 At one point, the station operated a digital signal on UHF channel 59 from its tower on Hudson Lookout.
 WFQX had an FCC-issued construction permit to air a digital signal on UHF channel 32 using the previous analog channel 33 equipment but based from the WWTV tower at its studios.
 That spot is the highest point in Michigan's Lower Peninsula.